guidominguesnk/scss-boilerplate/README.md

 );
 ```
 **Grid Layout** `grid.scss`
-This mixin simplifies the creation of grid layouts by providing a concise way to define the number of columns and optional row and column gaps.
-It enhances the flexibility of grid-based designs by offering easy customization.
+Simplify grid layout creation by defining the number of columns and optional row and column gaps with this concise mixin, enhancing flexibility in grid-based designs.
 ```scss
 .container {
   @include grid(3, $row-gap: 5, $col-gap: 3);